pinojs/pino/README.md

 ```

 <a name="redact"></a>
-## How do I redact sensitive information
+## How do I redact sensitive information??

 Use [pino-noir](http://npm.im/pino-noir), initialize with the key paths you wish to redact and pass the resulting instance in through the `serializers` option